 Gordon Mehler concentrates his practice in the areas of white-collar criminal defense and civil litigation.
 He has over 30 years of experience as a lawyer.
 This includes more than a dozen years as a federal prosecutor and more than a dozen years in private practice, as well as expertise accumulated as a Justice Department official in Washington, as an adjunct professor at Fordham University School of Law, and as lead author of a widely-used practitioner’s treatise on federal criminal procedure.
 Mr. Mehler opened his law practice in 2000 after completing service as a Deputy Assistant Attorney General in the Clinton Administration.

 Prior to his Washington assignment, Mr. Mehler served as Chief of Special Prosecutions (now Public Integrity), one of the two white-collar crime sections in the United States Attorney's Office for the Eastern District of New York.
-As an assistant United States attorney, Mr. Mehler handled scores of federal prosecutions, especially investigations and indictments involving allegations of fraud and corruption.
+As an assistant United States attorney, Mr. Mehler handled scores of prosecutions, especially investigations and indictments involving allegations of fraud and corruption.
 Mr. Mehler tried, as sole or lead counsel, more than two dozen cases to verdict, handled appeals that resulted in approximately a dozen published opinions, and received an award for superior performance from Attorney General Janet Reno.
-He also served as Eastern District Domestic Terrorism Coordinator, and worked overseas as the Justice Department's Resident American Criminal Justice Advisor to the Romanian government.
+He also served as Eastern District Domestic Terrorism Coordinator, and worked overseas as the Justice Department's first Resident American Criminal Justice Advisor to the Romanian government.

 Professional Listings: Mr. Mehler has been selected as a New York Super Lawyer every year since 2007.
 He is also listed in Who's Who in America and has received the highest peer review rating (AV-Preeminent) from Martindale Hubbell.